By Lawrence Wilson, MD

-This means letting go or at least limiting candy, cookies, ice cream and colas.
-Replacing these with high-quality protein, vegetables and some complex carbohydrates helps stabilize the blood sugar.
+This means letting go or at least greatly limiting candy, cookies, ice cream and colas.
+Replace these with cooked, not raw vegetables, some animal protein daily, and perhaps some complex carbohydrates such as rice or dried beans.
 Some people also require more fats and oils in the diet.

-Many people also feel better eliminating wheat and most commercial dairy products, as these are common allergic foods.
+Most people also feel better eliminating ALL wheat and most commercial dairy products, as these are common allergic foods.
 Also, stimulants such as caffeine and nicotine make the problem worse and should be minimized.

 THE GENETIC CONNECTION